paulbatum/WebSocket-Samples/readme.md

 ##Included Samples

 ### ASP.NET WebSocket Echo
 The AspNetWebSocketEcho sample is a simple WebSocket echo server implemented using an IHttpHandler.
+Includes [annotated source](http://paulbatum.github.com/WebSocket-Samples/AspNetWebSocketEcho/).

 ##Other Samples
 If you are looking for the samples that Stefan and I demonstrated in our [BUILD 2011 talk](http://channel9.msdn.com/Events/BUILD/BUILD2011/SAC-807T), these have their own repositories: